Men and women have slightly different vitamin A requirements.

 Provitamin A is generally found in plants, and needs to go through a conversion process for your body to use it.
 Recognize the name beta-carotene?
 That’s a form of provitamin A found in veggies like carrots, sweet potatoes, cantaloupe, and leafy greens.
 After you consume it, beta-carotene is eventually converted to retinol in the small intestine.
 (5)

 No question about it: Vitamin A is the kind of support you definitely want on your team.
 There are lots of options for you to meet your Vitamin A needs through food sources—the difference is just how these different forms of Vitamin A (like preformed and provitamin A) are processed in the body.

 If you’re a woman, you're likely getting enough Vitamin A through the foods you eat, especially if you're getting your fill of the vitamin A-containing foods we mentioned above.
-And if you’re a guy, it might not be a bad idea to pay a little extra attention to your daily vitamin A intake—and potentially look for vitamin A in your daily multivitamin to help fill gaps.
+And if you’re a guy, it might not be a bad idea to pay a little extra attention to your daily vitamin A intake—which is why we include vitamin A in Essential for Men to help fill gaps.

 - Ross, A Catharine.
 “Vitamin A and Retinoic Acid...”
 The American Journal of Clinical Nutrition, vol. 96, no. 5, Oct.
 2012, doi:10.3945/ajcn.112.034637.

 - Gilbert, Clare.
 “What Is Vitamin A and Why Do We Need It?”
 Community Eye Health, International Centre for Eye Health, 2013.
 Retrieved from National Institutes of Health

 - “Office of Dietary Supplements - Vitamin A.” NIH Office of Dietary Supplements, U.S. Department of Health and Human Services.
 Retrieved from National Institutes of Health